AndyTQ/try-studio/README.md

 ![Team Logo](./logo.png)

 Try Studio is a company founded in the Software for the Global Music Business industry.
-Try Studio aims to VISION STATEMENT.
+Try Studio aims to provide a one-stop shop for music licensing.

 Table of Contents
 ---